-Some of the option available when buying new are simply a bunch on 1’s and 0’s in the ECU.
+Some of the options available when buying new are simply a bunch on 1’s and 0’s in the ECU.
 Options such as corning fogs, dimmed lights on indicators, traffic signal recognition (for those with the lane camera) can be enabled easily (if you know what you’re doing.
-Not wanting to brick my car like I did with a modified PSP back in the day, I’d leave this for the experts and suggest reaching out to one of the kind follow owners on the Briskoda forum or one of the VRS facebook groups.
-We’ve tried to dig out a definitive list of must have modifications you can make with VCDS so please do let us know in the comments below.
+Not wanting to brick my car as I did with a modified PSP back in the day, I’d leave this for the experts and suggest reaching out to one of the kind follow owners on the Briskoda forum or one of the VRS facebook groups.
+We’ve tried to dig out a definitive list of must-have modifications you can make with VCDS so please do let us know in the comments below.

 As standard the VRS can come with a number of wheel options in both 18 and 19 inch flavors.
 Owners with larger wheels often complain that this amplifies road noise, with only the 18s on my wagon, I couldn’t comment on this.
 If you’re looking for new wheels the offset and size depend entirely on the look / stance you want to achieve.
 The only real constant is that the bolt pattern which is 5×112.

-With regards to the offset. as standard they are 7.5Jx18 ET51 on 18s and 7.5Jx19 ET51 on 19s.
+With regards to the offset. as standard, they are 7.5Jx18 ET51 on 18s and 7.5Jx19 ET51 on 19s.
 A little digging has revealed that some owners pushed up to a 19×9 et41 225/35 and required a little camber to prevent rubbing.
 Thats little too close for my liking, I’ve spent enough on tyres to risk damaging sidewalls with some spirited driving on the UK’s crumbling roads.

 - Wheel spacers